 The Export Recordings button allows users to directly select a piece of recordings by a specific camera, and export that to a USB thumb drive.
-Users can select one or multiple cameras, select a period of time in which the recording took place and then click Export.
+Select one or multiple cameras, select a period of time in which the recording took place and then click Export.